MadisonMadi/Staff-Helper/README.md

 - /staffhelp auction ➜ Auction Message
-  - You can buy and sell items in the '/ah', there's a small tax when listing an item '/ah sell price'
+  - You can buy and sell items in the '/ah', there's a small tax when listing an item '/ah sell price' expired items go to '/overflow'.

 - /staffhelp bait ➜ Bait Message
-  - To use bait press 'Q' while holding your fishing rod, click the tackle box and drop your baits in there!
+  - To use bait press 'Q' while holding your fishing rod or right click it in your inventory, click the tackle box and drop your baits in there!

 - /staffhelp baitpack ➜ Bait Package Message